IPromiseSmartContract/TokemonGo/README.md

 # TokemoGo For ETH Taipei 2024

-## TokemonGo: A GameFi and SocialFi Integrated Challenge
+## TokemonGo: A Game Integrating GameFi and SocialFi

 **Introduction**
 - **Game Setup:** The Master sets a game collateral threshold, such as 100 USDC, and the game's deadline.